y48cai/movie/README.md

-# movie
-What makes movies a box office success?
+# What makes movies a box office success?movie

 This is the final project of STAT 444 (Winter 2018) in University of Waterloo.
 This work is in collaboration with Haonan Duan and Haidi Shui from University of Waterloo.